os2display/display-templates/README.md

 The compiled files will be placed in `build/`.
 These should be committed to git repository, to enable Remote Components to load them in the clients.

+## @TODOs:

+* Add tests for all templates.
+* Fixed styles-components issue.
+Should be declared outside components and overridden by props.